 One interesting fact shared with us was that of the Nobel medals of Max von Laue (winner in 1914 for the Physics prize for his discovery of the diffraction of x-rays by crystals) and James Franck (co-winner of the 1925 Physics prize for the discovery of the laws governing the impact of an electron upon an atom).
 During WWII, both winners had sent their medals to the Niels Bohr Institute (specialising in Physics) for protection from being seized.
 During Nazi Germany, it was a crime to send gold out of the country.
 Had the two laureates’ actions been discovered, they would have faced prosecution.
 Unfortunately, the army was to inspect the institute.
 Luckily, Hungarian radiochemist, Charles Georg de Hevesy was at hand.
 He knew that by mixing nitric acid and hydrochloric acid, he could produce a substance called aqua regia, which was capable of dissolving gold.
 He placed both medals into a beaker of aqua regia and dissolved them prior to the inspection.
 As the flask looked unsuspicious and boring, it was left on the shelf of the lab.
 De Hevesy later extracted the gold and sent it to the Nobel Centre for a recasting of the medals.
 His creativity and out of the box thinking saved certain prosecution of his fellow celebrated scientists, had the medals been found.
 De Hevesy later won the Chemistry prize in 1943 for his work on the use of isotopes as tracers in the study of chemical processes.

 Finally, I would like to close on a piece about the Peace prize.
 This was the area I was most interested in, although as it is awarded by the Norwegian Nobel Committee, I suspect the Norwegian Nobel Museum have more details about this particular prize.
 I feel that all winners of the Peace prize teach us the greatest lessons of all.
 That even in the face of great adversity, difficulty and war, peaceful people and leaders can be found.
 We must not let trying or horrific situations beat us down, rather than find the strength to stand up and be a voice against pain, suffering and inequality.
-Notable winners of the past century include Martin Luther King (1964 winner for his leadership in the US civil rights movement for racial equality), Mother Teresa (1979 winner for her humanitarian work), the Dalai Lama (1989 winner for human rights) and Malala (2014 winner, fighting for the right of all children to education).
+Notable winners of the past century include Martin Luther King (1964 winner for his leadership in the US civil rights movement for racial equality), the Dalai Lama (1989 winner for human rights) and Malala (2014 winner, fighting for the right of all children to education).

 Through hard work, determination, strength of will and heart, great things can be achieved not only by the oustanding Nobel laureates, but each and every one of us.